VectorInstitute/UnstatedNormsAndLLMBias/unstated_norms_llm_bias/finetuning_classification/training/README.md

 # Train and Evaluate Classifier Models

-This repository contains scripts for training and evaluating classifier models, organized into two sets of experiments:
+This folder contains scripts for training and evaluating classifier models, organized into two sets of experiments:

 1. **Single GPU Training**: This set is for smaller models that can be trained on a single GPU.
-All scripts and resources needed are in the `single_gpu_training` directory.
-Detailed instructions for running these experiments are provided in the [Single GPU Training](##single-gpu-training) section.
+All scripts and resources needed are in the `single_gpu_training` folder.
+Detailed instructions for running these experiments are provided in the [Single GPU Training](#single-gpu-training) section.

 2. **Multi-GPU Training**: This set is for fine-tuning models that require multiple GPUs.
 We use the [vectorlm](https://github.com/VectorInstitute/vectorlm) repository from the Vector Institute for this purpose.
-Scripts for this setup are located in the `multi_gpu_training` directory.
-The [Multi-GPU Training](##multi-gpu-training) section explains how to run these experiments.
+Scripts for this setup are located in the `multi_gpu_training` folder.
+The [Multi-GPU Training](#multi-gpu-training) section explains how to run these experiments.

 ## Single-GPU Training
 This section provides instructions for training and evaluating smaller models using a single GPU.